SUU Seal (for official use only)

 22. Request for Proposals (RFP): A Procurement method for soliciting proposals from vendors/suppliers interested in providing requested Goods or Services to the University.

-24. Services: The furnishing of labor, time, or effort by a vendor/supplier, not involving the delivery of a specific end product, other than reports, which are merely incidental to the required performance.
+23. Services: The furnishing of labor, time, or effort by a Vendor/supplier, not involving the delivery of a specific end product, other than reports, which are merely incidental to the required performance.
 It does not include employment agreements or collective bargaining agreements.

-28. Split Transaction: To divide, split, parcel, or otherwise manipulate a purchase into two or more smaller purchases with the intent to circumvent the Procurement code, policies, and/or procedures.
+27. Split Transaction: To divide, split, parcel, or otherwise manipulate a Procurement into two (2) or more smaller purchases with the intent to circumvent the Procurement laws, policies, and/or procedures.

 IV.
 POLICY